 So what are rabies symptoms in dogs?
 The most common sign of rabies is a noticeable shift in your dog’s mood or personality.
 A friendly dog with a great temperament might all of a sudden become irritable, while a normally excitable dog might become very shy and timid.
 The key is knowing what behavior is normal for your pet, which will help you to determine what is out of character and what could simply be an off day.

 The following are possible symptoms or clinical signs of rabies in dogs:

 Animals who have rabies typically carry the majority of the virus through their saliva, which is why the disease is primarily passed to dogs through a bite from an infected animal.
 Rabies can also be passed along to your dog if they are scratched and the infected saliva makes contact with a fresh sore or open wound.

-The risk runs highest if your dog is exposed to wild animals.
+The risk runs highest if your dog has had exposure to wild animals.
 The most common carriers of the rabies virus are bats, raccoons, skunks and foxes.
 In order to prevent your dog from potentially catching this virus, make sure to avoid these animals as much as possible.
 But if you and your pet like to spend a lot of time outdoors or in places where these creatures like to call home, make sure to pay close attention to possible symptoms that could be signs of infection.
 This will help to significantly decrease the chances of rabies being transmitted to your dog.